-- Recognition of both financial and non-financial rewards in its approach to determining its employment package for employees. - Consistency and fairness in the processes used to manage pay and benefits. - Commitment to remain broadly within the framework of the relevant national pay bargaining agreements but tailor the approach so that it works for the Council and its workforce. - Commitment to equal pay through the use of a robust job evaluation system and regular equal pay audits. - Ensuring our pay and benefits policies and processes are fair and transparent to all employees. - A structure that acknowledges prevailing labour market conditions and pay rates and the need to be competitive. - Introduce more flexibility to reflect the contributions and/or skills of individuals and to better enable the Council to attract and retain talent. - The pay structure and employment package must be affordable to the organisation and aligned with organisational objectives.
+- Recognition of both financial and non-financial rewards in its approach to determining its employment package for employees. - Consistency and fairness in the processes used to manage pay and benefits. - Commitment to remain broadly within the framework of the relevant national pay bargaining agreements but with a tailored approach reflecting the values, needs and aspirations of the Council and its workforce. - Commitment to equal pay through the use of a robust job evaluation system and regular equal pay audits. - Ensuring our pay and benefits policies and processes are fair and transparent to all employees. - A structure that acknowledges prevailing labour market conditions and pay rates and the need to be competitive. - Introduce more flexibility to reflect the contributions and/or skills of individuals and to better enable the Council to attract and retain talent. - The pay structure and employment package must be affordable to the organisation and aligned with its objectives.